openexchangerates/npm-exchange-rates/readme.md

 # Open Exchange Rates module for nodeJS/npm

+**Important update:** This npm module will soon be updated to accept an App ID option, which will be required to access the Open Exchange Rates service.
+Check out **[the GitHub repo](https://github.com/currencybot/open-exchange-rates)** for more info and watch this space!

+## Introduction

 	$ npm install exchange-rates

-A nodeJS module that loads up-to-date exchange rate data from the Open Exchange Rates API project (via `openexchangerates.org/latest.json`), or any other service you specify.
+A nodeJS module that loads up-to-date currency/exchange rate data from the **[Open Exchange Rates](http://openexchangerates.org)** (via `openexchangerates.org/latest.json`), or any other service you specify, for use in your node scripts and apps.

 Features override-able validation/parsing of raw API data, so that you can use it to load data from any service and parse/format it according to needs.

-Works great with money.js (`npm install money`) - a tiny currency-conversion library for nodeJS (and web).
+Works great with **[money.js](http://josscrowcroft.github.com/money.js)** (`npm install money`) - a tiny currency-conversion library for nodeJS (and web).

 Requires `http-agent`

 To install, type `npm install exchange-rates` in the terminal.
 Then see below.

 ## Example Usage: